 Then go ahead and click on the Settings in the top-right corner of the application.
 From the menu list, choose PBX settings.
 Then go ahead and click on the Class of Cost section.

-Later on, after you could successfully enter your telecom pricing models for calculating your calls cost, then you can link the classes to your landlines.
+Later on, after you could successfully enter your telecom pricing models to calculate the cost of your calls, you can link the classes to your landlines.

 To add a new class, click on the Plus/Add button.
 Then below the list of defined classes, a new section appears with the name Class of Cost Information.

 In this section, you can define your calling rates both for incoming and outgoing calls.
-Here is where you can enter all your telecom pricing models information.
+Here is where you can enter all your telecom pricing model information.

 First, you can have an arbitrary name for the class.
 Then start entering different information, like tax percentage, incoming/outgoing rate based on per call, second, minute, and month.

-You can even eliminate some of the incoming and outgoing calls cost which have a duration lower than a certain value by taking advantage of Incoming Calculate Charge X Sec and Outgoing Calculate Charge X Sec.
+You can even eliminate some of the cost of the incoming and outgoing calls which have a duration lower than a certain value by taking advantage of Incoming Calculate Charge X Sec and Outgoing Calculate Charge X Sec.

-For example, if we enter 10 as the value of these fields, then the cost of all the incoming and outgoing calls with a duration of 10 seconds and more will be taken into account.
-And calls with duration less than 10 seconds, will be ignored.
+For example, if we enter 10 as the value of these fields, then the cost of all the incoming and outgoing calls with 10 seconds and more will be taken into account.
+And calls with a duration of fewer than 10 seconds will be ignored.

 Some of the telecommunication companies have defined minimum durations for charging incoming and outgoing calls.
 You can enter the minimum durations for calls as defined by your telecom company into Incoming Minimum Charge X Sec and Outgoing Minimum Charge X Sec fields.